Income criteria

 - For half yearly bonus and commission, at least 2 of the 4 proofs (including the most recent one) must show a payment.

-- If BOC is not present on the latest payslip, then a subsequent payslip that shows BOC must be provided once available.
-BOC will then be calculated using the most recent payslip.
+- If BOC is not present on the latest payslip, then you must provide a subsequent payslip that shows BOC once available.
+We'll then calculate BOC using the most recent payslip.

 - If you're using a combination of BOC (e.g. bonus and overtime), each type of BOC must be on the provided proofs.

-- It's important to ensure that the income is entered into the correct income type and with the correct frequency.
+- It's important to ensure you enter the income into the correct income type and with the correct frequency.
 For income not labelled bonus, overtime and commission see here.

 Fortnightly |